 Your changes are saved.
 VPN is enabled in the router, but you must install and set up OpenVPN software on your computer before you can use a VPN connection.

-Install OpenVPN Software on Your Computer
+Install OpenVPN Software

 You must install this software on each computer that you plan to use for VPN connections to your router.